VladRez/muses/readme.md

 #### Filter Question feed by Topic

-The right hand side topics directly corrispond to the topics defined in the question's topics property.
-When clicking a topic the feed will only show questions with those particular topics.
+A right side panel contains a list of topics which directly corrispond to the topics defined in a question's `topics` property.
+Clicking a topic will update the question feed.

 ![](docs/images/feedfilter.png)

 #### Question Search

-Typing in the search bar will make a `GET` request with params
+Typing in the search bar will make a `GET` request with the following params:

 ```js
 query = {